all

 True

 Dump MEP (GSM/DMF) trajectories.
-Always forwarded to path-search/path-opt; forwarded to scan/tsopt only when explicitly set here. freq defaults to dump=True unless you pass --dump False.
+Always forwarded to path-search/path-opt; forwarded to scan/tsopt only when explicitly set here. freq defaults to dump=True unless you pass --no-dump.

 False